StructuralGenomicsConsortium/CNP25-CHIKV-nsP3-Macrodomain/README.md

 For answers to all the questions you have, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).

 If you'd like to contact someone to talk about contributing, then write something in an Issue (see the tab above), which is a good way to communicate openly.
 (Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
 There's also an email address (chemistry@thesgc.org) you can use to ask questions.
-You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki)
+You can read more about all this in the ["How To"](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki) area
 Some humans involved in this CNP:

 Dr Hadia Almahli, Chemist at University College London @HadiaAmahli